What’s trending

 By simply choosing the orientation and position within the Options page, the pop-up will be where you need it to be for ease of access.

-There are many User Experience features to enable or keep disabled if you’d like, including whether links should be opened in a new tab and turning off the ability to search for metadata in the Shortcuts tab.
+There are many User Experience features to enable or keep disabled if you’d like, including whether links should be opened in a new tab and choosing whether certain buttons should appear on the pop-up or not.

 In the Data Export tab, as you can see below, you can quickly adapt query templates, the number of saved queries, and select if the Delete Records button should make an appearance on the Export page.

-Also, the newly added buttons on the top right corner will allow you to export and import your entire Inspector configuration, which will come in handy – especially if you have been using Inspector Reloaded and would maybe like to move to the beta version once the 1.25 version is live.
+Also, the buttons on the top right corner will allow you to export and import your entire Inspector configuration, which will come in handy – especially if you have been using Inspector Reloaded and would maybe like to move to the beta version to try out the new features sooner.

 Keep in mind that your idea or contribution may be next!
 While not an actual feature of the extension, Inspector Reloaded is an open-source project that accepts contributions to make everyone’s life easier when working in Salesforce.